alou28/DSLC_PROJECT1/README.md

 ## Data Exploration and Data cleaning

+*Data Exploration

+For the data exploration we focus on Target data to see the importance of this column into the dataset.

+*Data cleaning

+First, we drop columns with more than 65% missing values.
+Then, we replace "DAYS_BIRTH" and "DAYS_EMPLOYED" by numerical values.

 ## Feature Engineering

 The first part of the project is to build an ML Project with respect of using 3 machine learning models: